carlospsvieira/coffee-house/README.md

 #### Intro

-This web has a booking system and a sophisticated look.
+This web app has a booking system and a sophisticated look.
 Do I have to mention I love coffee too?

 #### Technologies: